TERMITE CONTROL

 At Killo Exterminating Co., our specialized employees have extensive knowledge and experience in termite control.
 We understand the importance of having a well-thought-out plan, and that's where we step in.
 While some competitors may pressure you into immediate treatment, our approach is different.
 We take the time to thoroughly assess the situation and consider the most appropriate course of action.

 We pride ourselves on educating our customers about effective termite treatment plans.
-For years, we have been assisting residents and business owners in the Charlotte, NC, area in safeguarding their valuable assets from the destructive impact of termites.
+For years, we have been assisting residents and business owners in the Charlotte, NC, area in safeguarding their valuable assets from the destructive impact of bugs.

 Termite Control Company | Charlotte, Huntersville, & Concord, NC